 In the Reciprocal Ladder series, the utilitarian function and visual form of a ladder has been subverted for aesthetic and metaphorical purposes.

-As part of the Art in Odd Places public art festival, the Reciprocal Ladder was pushed and pulled along the entire east to west length of 14th Street in lower Manhattan.
-Through this project, I’m interested in subverting the familiar function and metaphor of a ladder, widely seen to symbolically represent upward mobility and the social hierarchy that is established by that perception and understanding.
-By converting the form of a ladder into a rolling reciprocal structure, my intentions are to establish a symbolic public action that emphasizes an alternative egalitarian mode of social organization by presenting a possibility for what a “ladder of success” might look like with no beginning or end, top or bottom.
+As part of the Art in Odd Places public art festival, this project was performed along the entire east to west length of 14th street in lower Manhattan.
+My intentions in this project involve subverting the familiar function and metaphor of a ladder, widely seen to symbolically represent upward mobility and the social hierarchy that is established by that perception and understanding.
+By converting the form of a ladder into a rolling reciprocal structure, a symbolic public action is established emphasizing an alternative egalitarian mode of social organization—presenting a possibility for what a “ladder of success” might look like without a beginning or end, top or bottom.